jacomof/classifying_psychiatric_disorders/journal/joaquin_figueira.md

 # Joaquin Figueira's Data Science Project Competition journal

-## March 2024 (19h)
+## March 2024 (17h)

 * 8. (0.5): Meeting with supervisor.
 * 14. (6h): Read about fMRIs and their storage formats NIfTI-1 & 2.
 Read about BSNIP and understanding the problem of PSD classification.
-* 14. (4h): Explored the neural_parcellated_gbc.csv dataset.
-Visualized proportions of classes of the patients.
-Calcualted proportions of patients and control.
+* 14. (4h): Exploring the neural_parcellated_gbc.csv dataset.
-* 15. (6h): Learned about scikit-learn MLP classifier.
-Tested the model for binary classication of patient and control.
-Tested the model in multiclass classification of the diseases (BPP, SCZP, etc.).
-Performed hyper parameter tunning.
-Trained the models with best parameters and reported performance.
+* 15. (6h): Learning about scikit-learn MLP classifier.
+Testing the model for binary classication of patient and control.
+Testing the model in multiclass classification of the diseases (BPP, SCZP, etc.).
+Performing hyper parameter tunning.
+Training the models with best parameters and reported performance.
 * 22. (0.5h): Meeting with supervisor.

 ...